 - Try to avoid placing resources on enemies if possible.
-This will make Maurul easier, but will also make regular enemies easier to deal with.
-This won’t be easy, but focus on travelling to places like Deep-Mines, while leaving regular locations like Upper Hall in the staging area.
+This will make Maurul and even regular enemies easier to deal with.
+This won’t be easy but focus on travelling to places like Deep-Mines while leaving regular locations like Upper Hall in the staging area.
 The resources can really get out of hand in this quest, especially in higher player counts.
-Solo players can usually get by with only having a maximum of 3 resources on an enemy, and taking care of Orc enemies and locations that provide boosts.
+Solo players can usually get by with only having a maximum of 3 resources on an enemy and taking care of Orc enemies and locations that provide boosts.

-- Being a quest taking place Underground, Dwarf decks have a natural advantage with cards like Ever My Heart Rises for action advantage and threat reduction, and Untroubled by Darkness to get through the quest cards.
+- Being a quest taking place Underground, Dwarf decks have a natural advantage with cards like Ever My Heart Rises for action advantage and threat reduction, while Untroubled by Darkness gets you through the quest cards.
 Dwarves can also tank a lot of the smaller attacks made against you.
 It is not a direct solution to the quest, but it can help you on your way.